Perkedel/HexagonEngine/README.md

 ## cool but I don't get it.
 You'll get it later.

-Our cinematic universe will be realized with this Godot Engine, because this engine's license and their spirit.
+Our cinematic universe will be realized using Godot Engine, because this engine's license and their spirit.

 ## Why Godot? why not make own C++?
 We have been years searching homes for our universe to live on.